aliibrahim80/dalilcoin/README.md

 ./configure -datadir=<fullpathtodir>

-The configure script will create the data directory and testnet subdirectory if it does not already exist.
+The configure script will create the data directory if it does not already exist.

 * Configuration file

-For dalilcoin (testnet) to run properly, it needs to communicate with a litecoin (testnet) daemon.
+For dalilcoin to run properly, it needs to communicate with a litecoin daemon.

-First set up your litecoin.conf file (either in .litecoin or .litecoin/testnet4) to contain the following lines:
+First set up your litecoin.conf file (in .litecoin) to contain the following lines:

 ```
 server=1